vti/mojo-faq-addition/FAQ.md

 __--address.
 It can't listen unix socket?__

-__what about nginx & mojo fcgi?
-Must it have something special in fastcgi paramenters?__
+__What about nginx & Mojo fcgi?
+Must it have anything special in fastcgi parameters?__

 __so what would be the fastest way to get up to speed on Mojo?__